-The current Food Bank facility has a grossly inadequate dry storage, freezer and refrigeration capacity.
-The Distribution Center would significantly increase food safety as well as our storage capacity and allow for an efficient food transportation hub in the center of the five-county area.
-Our Moses Lake Food Bank is a Distribution center that provides food to 33 food pantries in five counties.
-We distribute food in Grandview, Yakima, Sunnyside, Othello, Ritzville, Benton City, Kennewick, Richland, Ephrata, Mattawa, Moses Lake, Quincy, Royal City, Soap Lake, Davenport, Grand Coulee, Harrington, Sprague and 15 other towns in Central Washington.
-Completion of the Distribution Center would allow CSML to take full advantage of food sources by providing sufficient capacity for storage of donated food.
-This project will increase efficiency in food safety, collection, warehousing and distribution.
-The project will improve distribution of nutritional emergency and supplemental food to low-income families, and homeless persons located in central Washington, improving the health and welfare of our at-risk populations.
+Agriculture is a huge part of Eastern Washington.
+There are so many commodities donated for distribution and not enough space to store them.
+The current facility has a grossly inadequate dry storage, freezer and refrigeration capacity.
+The Distribution Center will significantly increase food safety as well as our storage capacity, and allow for an efficient food transportation hub in the center of the five-county area.
+Yakima, Grant and Benton counties are the top three food producing counties in Washington state.
+Completion of the Distribution Center will allow CSML to take full advantage of food sources by providing sufficient capacity for storage of donated food.
+The Moses Lake, Washington Food Bank, distributes food to 33 food banks located in the five central Washington counties of Adams, Benton, Grant, Lincoln, and Yakima.
+Collectively, these 33 food banks provide supplemental food to approximately 10,000 low-income families each month.
+The project will improve distribution of nutritional emergency and supplemental food to low-income families and homeless persons located in central Washington, improving the health and welfare of our at-risk populations.

 M.J.
 Murdock Charitable Trust, created by the will of the late Melvin J. (Jack) Murdock, provides grants to nonprofit organizations in five states of the Pacific Northwest—Alaska, Idaho, Montana, Oregon, and Washington—that seek to strengthen the region’s educational, social, spiritual, and cultural base in creative and sustainable ways. murdocktrust.org

-All local donations will be matched by the up to $300,000.
-We are asking for donations to complete this meaningful project.
+All local donations will be matched by the up to $300,000 to complete this meaningful project.